 With limited exceptions, the UAE is (as a matter of practice) a tax-free jurisdiction.
 There is no federal income tax law, nor are there any federal taxes on income.
 There is no personal income tax.

-Corporate income tax statutes have been enacted in most of the emirates (all of which predate the formation of the UAE in 1971) but they are not implemented.10 Instead, corporate taxes are collected with respect to branches of foreign banks (at the emirate level) and courier companies (at the federal level).
-Further, taxes are imposed at the emirate level on the holders of petroleum concessions at rates specifically negotiated in the relevant concession agreements.
-Taxes are imposed by certain emirates on some goods and services (including, for example, sales of alcoholic beverages, hotels, restaurant bills and residential leases).
+Corporate income tax statutes have been enacted in most of the emirates (all of which predate the formation of the UAE in 1971) but they are not implemented.9 Instead, corporate taxes are collected with respect to branches of foreign banks (at the emirate level) and courier companies (at the federal level).
+Furthermore, taxes are imposed at the emirate level on the holders of petroleum concessions at rates specifically negotiated in the relevant concession agreements.
+Taxes are imposed by certain emirates on some goods and services (including sales of alcoholic beverages, hotels, restaurant bills and residential leases).

 The UAE Ministry of Finance issued Federal Decree-Law No. 8 of 2017 (the VAT Law) and launched a dedicated website for the Federal Tax Authority.
 The VAT Law introduced a new 5 per cent VAT starting in January 2018.
 The Law is based on the common principles agreed by all GCC countries in the GCC VAT framework agreement.
 It sets the general rules for implementation of the new tax and includes some details on the goods and services that are subject to VAT and those that will receive special treatment.
 Full details of the scope of VAT implementation were revealed in the VAT Law's executive regulations, UAE Cabinet Decision No. 52 of 2017, which outlines supply of goods and services in all cases, including supply in special cases, supply of more than one component and exemptions related to legal supply.
 The regulations also define mandatory tax registration, optional tax registration, registrations that are liable to exceptions, tax grouping and deregistration.